smartdevicelink/sdl_evolution/proposals/0317-sdl-protocol-security-specification.md

 ## 5.1.2 Error Frames

-If an error occurs during the TLS handshake a notification is sent with an error code and error text as JSON data.
-Additionally the error code is added as a single byte binary data.
-The error code in JSON data and one-byte binary data have the same source so it's the same data.
+If an error occurs during the TLS handshake, a notification is sent with both, JSON data and binary data describing the error.
+The JSON data contains the error code and an error text.
+The binary data is one single byte and only contains the error code.

+The error code in JSON data and the binary data are the same value from the same code list.

 ### 5.1.2.1 Payload